Trooper 73 Excellent

 What's it like Living in Trooper?

-Trooper is a small-sized city located in the state of Pennsylvania.
-The city has a population of 5,626 residents.
-At 82%, the majority of the Trooper population is White; this is followed by 13% Asian and 2% Black.
+Trooper, Pennsylvania is a small city with a population of 5,808 people.
+According to the most recent Census, 82% of Trooper residents are White, 13% Asian and 2% Black.
 Trooper is considered to be a city with an aging population.
 The average age of all residents is 50, which is well beyond the United States median age average.
 An important consideration when living in Trooper is the longer-than-average commute times.
 If you seek a short work commute, this area may not be the best choice for you.
 The one-way commute time here typically takes 30 minutes, far surpassing the national average of 26 minutes.

 A robust real estate market serves as a crucial economic indicator, reflecting the local area's strength, stability and the confidence of its residents.
 Trooper excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
 These calculations suggest that the apartment rental and real estate market in the region is exceptionally healthy, highlighting the area's economic vitality and attractiveness to potential homebuyers and renters.